 - decreased libido

 Most of these side effects will ease after several weeks or months of taking the pill.
-Tell your doctor if you still experience these issues after three months of consecutive use.
+Tell your doctor if you still experience these health concerns after 3 months of consecutive use.
 You may need to consider other birth control options.

-For most women, birth control is safe and effective.
+For most people, birth control is safe and effective.
 Certain risk factors can increase your likelihood of experiencing side effects.
-Before you begin taking birth control, talk with your doctor about your personal medical history to determine what, if any, medicines you should avoid.
+Before you begin taking birth control, talk with your doctor about your personal medical history to determine what, if any, medications you should avoid.

 You may be at an increased risk of side effects if you: